-Joe Biden has long touted his working-class bona fides, claiming to be the poorest member of Congress for most of his time there and earning the moniker “Middle-Class Joe” as a result.
-Following a 44-year career in the federal government that spanned both the Senate and the White House, Biden has certainly made up for lost time.
-Through a book deal and the lucrative paid speaker circuit, “Middle-Class Joe” is now a multimillionaire.
+President Joe Biden long touted his working-class bona fides, once claiming to be the poorest member of Congress and earning the moniker “Middle-Class Joe” as a result.
+Following a 44-year career in the federal government that spanned both the Senate and the vice presidency, Biden made up for lost time after leaving office in 2017 and before moving into the White House in 2021.
+Thanks to a book deal and the lucrative paid speaker circuit, Middle-Class Joe became a multimillionaire.

-So, why has Biden suddenly come into such fortune after stubbornly refusing to identify with the upper class for over four decades?
-Here’s a closer look at how “Middle-Class Joe” got rich in a short period of time.
+So, how did Biden suddenly come into such fortune after stubbornly refusing to identify with the upper class for over four decades?
+As he hits his one-year anniversary in office, here’s a closer look at how Middle-Class Joe got rich in a short period of time.

-Birthdate: Nov.
+- Birthdate: Nov.
 20, 1942

-Net worth: $9 million
+- Net worth: $9 million

 How Much Is Joe Biden Worth?